-Aston Manor takes the health of its consumers extremely seriously.
-As such in order to ensure our consumers are adequately informed, all of our product labels indicate the amount of Units per container along with amount of units per typical serving.
-There are also links to the Drinkaware website, pregnancy statement and logo and no driving logo.
+Aston Manor is committed to consumers being appropriately informed.
+As a result, all of our product labels indicate the number of units of alcohol per container along with number of units per typical serving.
+The Drinkaware website is noted as is a pregnancy statement and logo, and a no driving logo.

 The Chief Medical Officer's (CMOs) guidelines are extremely detailed and encompass numerous messages to keep health risks from alcohol to a low level.
 The UK CMOs advise it is safest not to drink more than 14 units a week on a regular basis.
 The CMOs also give guidance on drinking in pregnancy and single occasion drinking.

-The Chief Medical Officers' Low Risk Drinking Guidelines are available online at:
+The Chief Medical Officers' Low Risk Drinking Guidelines are available online here.